kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Launch an EC2 instance that has a cron job that triggers the Lambda function every 30 minutes.
 * Integrate Amazon EventBridge (Amazon CloudWatch Events) with Lambda, which will automatically trigger the function every 30 minutes.
 * Enable scheduling on the AWS Console of your Lambda function.
 Define a schedule to run it at 30-minute intervals.
-Incorrect

 Amazon EventBridge (Amazon CloudWatch Events) helps you respond to state changes in your AWS resources.
 When your resources change state, they automatically send events into an event stream.
 You can create rules that match selected events in the stream and route them to your AWS Lambda function to take action.
 For example, you can automatically invoke an AWS Lambda function to log the state of an EC2 instance or AutoScaling Group.
 You maintain event source mapping in Amazon CloudWatch Events by using a rule target definition.

 You can also create a Lambda function and direct AWS Lambda to execute it on a regular schedule.
 You can specify a fixed rate (for example, execute a Lambda function every hour or 15 minutes), or you can specify a Cron expression.
-Hence, the correct answer is: Integrate Amazon EventBridge (Amazon CloudWatch Events) with Lambda, which will automatically trigger the function every 30 minutes.
+* Hence, the correct answer is: Integrate Amazon EventBridge (Amazon CloudWatch Events) with Lambda, which will automatically trigger the function every 30 minutes.
 The option that says: Launch an EC2 instance that has a cron job that triggers the Lambda function every 30 minutes is incorrect because provisioning a new instance incurs additional costs.
 There is also a possibility that the Lambda function will not be invoked in the event that the instance was stopped or terminated.
 The option that says: Use the Task Scheduler of your Windows PC to trigger the Lambda function every 30 minutes is incorrect because this setup is difficult to manage due to the fact that you are using your own computer to trigger the function.
 This may be the most cost-effective solution but it certainly is not the most manageable option.
 The best way is to integrate CloudWatch Events with Lambda.
 The option that says: Enable scheduling on the AWS Console of your Lambda function.
 Define a schedule to run it at 30-minute intervals is incorrect because there is no feature like this in Lambda.